 Fresh salad leaves and herbs are tossed in a simple combination of unseasoned rice vinegar, honey or sugar and water, for this beef dish.
 The meat is marinated in a sweet and salty mixture of soy sauce, fish sauce, sugar, garlic and oyster sauce, before being fried and served with the pan juices on the salad.

-Get the recipe for beef steak salad here
+Get the recipe for potato salad with a creamy soft cheese dressing here

 A super simple, two-ingredient dressing makes a great partner for this crunchy quinoa salad with hot smoked salmon.
 The heat of the horseradish cuts through the richness of the fish, and the coconut milk adds the creamy texture.
 You can mix and match the salad ingredients according to what you have, though choose ingredients with plenty of crunch.